S4 E9: Inflation And Traction/EOS

 Jay Ruane

 Yeah, like I mean, my firm, my C suite, right, my, you know, sales operations administration people.
-And me, we have a Slack channel, that's a private channel for the four of us.
-And we're constantly posting stuff back and forth.
-So we're communicating that way, especially since we're in different offices.
-And it's just easier to do that.
+And me, we have a Slack channel, that’s a private channel for the four of us.
+And we’re constantly posting stuff back and forth.
+So we’re communicating that way, especially since we’re in different offices.
+And it’s just easier to do that.
 But I mean, I guess I could see some value in it.
-I just don't want people rushing to do it, before they actually have the seats, you know, the second actually generate revenue filled.
+I just don’t want people rushing to do it, before they actually have the seats, you know, the seats that can actually generate revenue filled.

 Seth Price